-High Cost of Living Caused Many From the Bay Area to Search for Cheaper Options Elsewhere
+The High Cost of Living Caused Many From the Bay Area to Organize a San Francisco Move-Out and Search for Cheaper Options Elsewhere

 Although relocation is probably one of the most stressful events, sometimes reasons to move are too obvious, and you can’t look on the other side.
 Some of us are hiring cross-country movers because relocating to suburbs is our long-wanted wish.
 But, some of the most important reasons more SF residents leave this once popular place are the high rental and home buying rates.

 That’s how nowadays you’ll need to make around $300,000 in order to afford a home here.
 And according to the California Association of Realtors, only 15% of SF households can meet the required annual income (the median home price is around $1.6 million).
 This fact shouldn’t surprise you since the housing market is quite competitive no matter the high-paying jobs in this place.